gotlougit/nix-config/README.md

 - Run `syncthing --reset-database` to force rescan the Syncthing files

+- For setting up a dev environment with isolated file access, you can place the contents of `dev-shell` inside wherever you code (I have source code in `~/Code` for example) and swap out the paths wherever you see them accordingly

 ## Credits

 - [mt-caret's blog on such a setup](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html), which I merely tried to automate into one single shell script and some Nix configurations of my own